This, we know: I’m kind of lousy at being Latino.

 Better late than never.
 I’ve always gravitated toward la comida de mi gente (my people’s food) when times get tough.
 HERDEZ, makers of all sorts of Mexican deliciousness, gave me the opportunity to cook it up.

-I asked Elise for suggestions for a Las Posadas feast.
+I asked Madison for suggestions for a Las Posadas feast.

 I’m famous for big intentions and time mismanagement in the kitchen.
 Dreams of a huge ethnic feast boiled down a bit, but nothing to shake a maraca at.
 We wound up with: